 - a.
+Review of the PA plan was done during the inspection.

+- b.
+PA activity records were reviewed.

+- c.
+This was a program inspection that did not involve field work.

+- d.
+N/A

-Procedures were reviewed and referred to during the OQ protocol 9 portion of the inspection. - b.
-Mike checked measuring equipment calibration records. - c.
-Mike checked pipe to soil readings, rectifier checks, casing/isolation measurements and he also checked OQ using protocol 9. - d.
-None - e.
-Only a portion of the inspection was witnessed - From your observation did the inspector have adequate knowledge of the pipeline safety 2 program and regulations?
+- e.
+The inspection took 1 day

+From your observation did the inspector have adequate knowledge of the pipeline safety 2 program and regulations?
 (Evaluator will document reasons if unacceptable)

-Mike has a good deal of experience, he asked good questions and oversaw the appropriate testing in the field.
+Chris had a good understanding of the program and its requirements.
+He asked good questions and good follow-up questions.

-5 Did the inspector conduct an exit interview, including identifying probable violations?
+Did the inspector conduct an exit interview, including identifying probable violations?
 (If 1 inspection is not totally completed the interview should be based on areas covered during time of field evaluation)